RobertTalbert/discretecs/MTH225-Winter2025/assignments/Learning Target Exam 3 solution guide.md

 ## NOTES ON THIS GUIDE

-Answers for Learning Targets 3, 5, ---- are not given in this guide because they can be checked using a technological tool.
+Answers for Learning Targets 3 and 5 are not given in this guide because they can be checked using a technological tool.
 Please consult [the "How To Practice" guide](https://github.com/RobertTalbert/discretecs/blob/master/MTH225-Winter2025/How%20to%20practice.md) for links to those tools.

 ---